postsi/ESPHomeDesigner/README.md

 1. Open `esphome/reterminal_e1001_lambda.yaml` in this repo
 2. Follow the step-by-step instructions in the template
+3. **Crucial:** You must add the `services:` block to your `api:` section (as shown in the template) for the buzzer to work
-3. Create a new ESPHome device and paste the hardware sections
+4. Create a new ESPHome device and paste the hardware sections
-4. Flash the base config to your reTerminal
+5. Flash the base config to your reTerminal

 The template includes all the hardware setup: display driver, buttons, buzzer, sensors, battery monitoring.

-### 3. Design Your Dashboard
+### 4. Design Your Dashboard

 1. Open the integration at `/reterminal-dashboard` in Home Assistant
 2. Drag widgets onto the 800x480 canvas